 Downstream from the discharge location.

-d.
+III.D.2.d.
 Risk Level 3 dischargers shall analyze the samples for the parameter that triggered this monitoring (either pH or turbidity, or both).

-e.
-Risk Level 3 dischargers shall collect the samples once every 24-hour period of the qualifying precipitation event.
+III.D.2.e.
+Risk Level 3 dischargers shall collect the samples once every 24-hour period of the Qualifying Precipitation Event.

-f.
+III.D.2.f.
 Risk Level 3 dischargers shall specify the specific locations where samples were collected, date and time of sample collection, as well as constituents analyzed.

-The Regional Water Board delegate may require, in writing, that the Risk Level 3 discharger continue to sample the receiving water for the parameter that required this monitoring (pH and/or turbidity) after the qualifying precipitation event ends.
+III.D.2.g.
+The Regional Water Board delegate may require, in writing, that the Risk Level 3 discharger continue to sample the receiving water for the parameter that required this monitoring (pH and/or turbidity) after the Qualifying Precipitation Event ends.

-3. Non-Visible Pollutant Monitoring Requirements
+III.D.3.
+Non-Visible Pollutant Monitoring Requirements

-a.
+III.D.3.a.
 Dischargers shall implement sampling and analysis requirements to monitor non-visible pollutants when there is:

 Evidence of pollutant releases that are not visually detectable in stormwater discharges; and,